Are you setting up an outdoor home theatre for a movie night in your backyard, or hoping to enhance your speakers’ sound at your next garden party?

 Where is the Best Place to Set Up Your Soundbar Outdoors?

-For the weather-related reasons we ran through in the last section, the best place to set up your soundbar outside is somewhere that has enough covering or shelter to protect it from the elements like wind, which could cause it to fall from its perch, rain, and direct sunlight.
+For the weather-related reasons we ran through in the last section, the best place to set up your soundbar outside is somewhere that has enough covering or shelter to protect it from the elements like rain, direct sunlight, and wind, which could cause it to fall from its perch.